 Most Large Adult Son Moment: His congressional testimony is an all-time greatest hit.

 Least Large Adult Son Moment: His maybe breakup speech to Shiv in the season 2 finale.
 A huge moment for both Tom and the actor.

 Will Tom be a Large Adult Son in Season 3?
 This one is almost impossible to predict.
 Is the Greg-Tom alliance broken?
 Are Shiv and Tom staying together?
 Is Tom staying at RoystarWayco?

 Romulus “Roman” Roy

-Both the most childish but the smallest in stature.
-Roman is definitely not “large”.
+Both the most childlike (at least at first glance) and the smallest in stature, Roman is definitely not “large”.
 But his behavior is pure LAS territory.
 He has never had a job outside the business company and he has failed in the jobs he has had.
 He is sent to management school by the family, but doesn’t seem to learn anything there.
 He masturbates in his office.
 He produces a film that bombs.
-He claims to read a lot, pretends to have read a book and invents one on the spot instead, leading people to try to google it and ask him if he’s sure he has the title right.
+He claims to read a lot, pretends to have read a book and invents one on the spot instead—The Electric Circus by Timothy Lipton—leading people to try to google it and ask him if he’s sure he has the title right.
 He tries to broker a deal that blows up in his face so dramatically that it leads to everyone playing Boar on the Floor at the corporate retreat.